PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 ### Restricing Scope to Years 2004-2018

 In response to a FOIA request, HRSA provided data going back to 1996.
-However, the most useful dental services fields were not introduced until 2004, so we begin there.
+However, the most useful dental services fields were not introduced until 2004, so we begin there with this project.

 ## Design